-list - the data structure containing the employee information in the above mentioned format.
+dictionary - the data structure containing the employee information from the filein the above mentioned format.

-Write a function that will ask the user for a valid CSV file to read (for example, "employeeInfo.csv").
+Write a function that will ask the user for ANY valid CSV file to read (for example, "employeeInfo.csv" but DO NOT hard code this value).
 In the event that the user provides an invalid file name or the file doesn't open, you should print a message such as "Invalid file name" and prompt the user to enter another valid file name.
 You should force the user to enter a valid filename until the file successfully opens.
-Your function will then read in this file and call parseRecord on each line to parse the information contained within that line.
+Initialize the dictionary data structure that all of the file data will be stored in.
+Afterwards, your function will then read in this file and call parseRecord on each line to parse the information contained within that line.
 You must call parseRecord inside of readCSVFile to parse each line of the file.
-Create the new list of records that will be returned by this function.
-Each record that is returned (as a list) by parseRecord should be appended to this list.
-The list that is to be returned should be a collection of lists that represent individual lifeguard records.
+Remember to update your dictionary with the updated version from parseRecord.
+The final dictionary that is to be returned should be a collection of lists stored in the dictionary that represent individual lifeguard records.
 Remember to close the file when you're done reading in the information.
 You may not use the CSV reader module; you must implement CSV reading yourself.